EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 20220919 03:38:11.763 [inf][hpc] Not enough peers proposing to perform consensus. votes:1 needed:3
 ```

-This actually caused the entire cluster to go out of sync.
-So now you have an understanding of why consensus will break.
+This actually causes the entire cluster to go out of sync, and consensus will break.

-Hence in this kind of scenario, we can get the support of [NPL messaging](reference-contract-protocols.md#npl-node-party-line-messages).
-There, nodes can come to a collective decision via using NPL messaging.
+To avoid this problem, [NPL messaging](reference-contract-protocols.md#npl-node-party-line-messages) can be used.
+Using NPL messaging, nodes can come to a collective decision and break of consensus can be avoided.

-Before going to that level of complexity, let's have a basic hands-on experience of how NPL can be used.
+Let's try to get a basic understanding of how NPL can be used.

-## Send messages within the UNL of the HotPocket cluster
+## Sending messages within the UNL of the HotPocket cluster

-In the following code block, we are trying to send a message within the UNL and if a particular node is able to listen to at least a single message from others in UNL, it will log the message.
+If a particular node is able to listen to at least a single message from the others nodes in the UNL, it will log the message.

-***NOTE :*** _The NPL messaging is not available in the read-only contract mode, hence this should be done in a consensus invocation ( !ctx.readonly )._

-By default [HotPocket config](reference-configurations.md) specifies `npl` mode as `private` so that NPL messages can only be passed between UNL nodes.
-Setting `npl` to `public` will make it possible for any connected node (non-UNL) to receive NPL messages.
-In any case, HotPocket will reject NPL messages that are sent by non-UNL nodes.
+[HotPocket config](reference-configurations.md) specifies `npl` mode as `private` by default, so NPL messages can only be passed between UNL nodes.
+Setting `npl` to `public` will enable any connected node (non-UNL) to receive NPL messages.
+However, HotPocket will reject NPL messages that are sent by non-UNL nodes.

+***NOTE :*** _NPL messaging is not available in read-only contract mode, and therefore this should be done in a consensus invocation ( !ctx.readonly )._

+The following code attempts to send a message within the UNL:

 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");